pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 - breaking up the figure and the ground
 	- figure-ground relationship: differentiate the figure from the ground
 	- For cubists, the ground also gets broken into shapes
-- compressed palette and lots of right angles
+- **compressed palette and lots of right angles**

 #### Picasso, Still Life with Chair Cane, 1912
+- Looking down at a glass topped table
+-
 # Ashcan
 # Stieglitz
 # The Armory Show